danielnuriyev/danielnuriyev.github.io/spirituality-in-judaism.md

 **calm down the feelings**
 - Be calm no matter what.
 It is not the same as emotionless, on the contrary, it leads to steady happiness.
 - Be forgiving, respectful, patient, grateful, kind, caring.

-TODO
+I can rationalilze each of these features in the context of wiping layers hiding the soul but if caring is based on a reason is not true caring.
+Just care.
+Why is it necessary.
+Because as I will explain later, spiritual discovery is only half of the way.
+If you do not change your feelings, you will not be able to go much deeper.

 **attitude**
 - Detach what you perceive from your understanding of what you perceive.
 Perceive without explaining to yourself.
 - Get rid of all limiting believes.
 When you think that something is impossible, simply replace this thought with the opposite.
 These are your thoughts, after all.
-Do not think about how 'it' can be possible because this way you will limit yourself.
+Do not think about how 'it' can be possible because this way you limit yourself in a different way.
+- Be honest and trustworthy.
+This requires character and bravery.
+Both mean freedom.
 - When you have to or you choose to act, an action should be beneficial, respectful, patient, grateful, kind, caring to you and the world.
-This is not directly related to the spiritual discovery but as I explain later, spiritual discovery is only half of the way.
-If you do not become caring at this stage, you will not be able to rise higher / dive deeper.

-TODO
+Explained above.

 **calm down the mind**
 - Minimize the info input to what you really need.